 While there is peat content it has been mostly replaced with wood fibre, so there is certainly less peat than most.
 It also has a neutral pH so is suitable for a huge range of plants.
 Many buyers believe this to be the best multi purpose compost for sale in the UK.

-- BOOST PLANT GROWTH; 70L large compost bags contains 210g sachet of slow release…
+- Boost plant growth;70L large compost bags contains 210g sachet of incredibloom…

 J. Arthur Bower Multi-Purpose Compost